sagomezo/beheart/README.md

 # beheart

-The goal of `beheart` is to simplify the creation of bull’s eye plots for left ventricle segmental data, supporting both 16- and 17-segment models.
-It provides powerful functions to visualize raw or summarized data, including comparisons between groups.
+The goal of `beHeart` is to simplify the creation of bull’s eye plots for left ventricle segmental data, supporting both 16- and 17-segment models.
+It provides functions to visualize raw or summarized data, including comparisons between groups.

 ## Installation